gwpy/gwpy/docs/plot/legend.rst

-.. currentmodule:: pdpy.plot
+.. currentmodule:: pydischarge.plot

-.. _pdpy-plot-legend:
+.. _pydischarge-plot-legend:

 ######################
-Custom legends in PDpy
+Custom legends in pyDischarge
 ######################

-PDpy overrides the default :class:`~matplotlib.axes.Axes` class with one that uses a different default legend handler for line plots.
+pyDischarge overrides the default :class:`~matplotlib.axes.Axes` class with one that uses a different default legend handler for line plots.
 This means that, by default, lines in a legend will be thicker than on a standard matplotlib figure: